Vluuks/AndroidPractice/Week2/Content.md

 - `public` is quite the opposite, allowing access from outside the class, as well as from other [packages](https://docs.oracle.com/javase/tutorial/java/concepts/package.html).
 This is the least restrictive access modifier.
 Basically, the variable or method is usable all throughout your app.

-- `protected` is a term we often see in Android Studio as well, it refers to a more toned down version of `public`.
+- `protected` is a term we sometimes see in Android Studio as well, it refers to a more toned down version of `public`.
 This modifier allows for access from within a package and subclasses that are located in other packages, but not for access from unrelated classes in other packages.
+In practice, you will rarely use this one yourself, but it can be seen in pre-generated code and libraries.

 - If you omit the access keyword, the variable or method is accessible within its own package only.
 Subclasses in other packages do not get access, as opposed to the `protected` keyword.